the-dragons-studio/BdfCpp/README.md

 format.
 It was made to be free, fast, compact, and seamlessly convertable between its human readable and binary representations.

+This repository is a fork from the original <a href="https://github.com/jsrobson10/BdfCpp">BdfCpp created by jsrobson</a>.
+Compared to the original, this fork is aiming to offer better documentation (via Doxygen integration), an easier build process and optional support for in-library compression via BdfReaderXz and BdfReaderGz.

 ### Languages

 - C++